The Self-Duality Equations on a Riemann Surface and Four-Dimensional Chern-Simons Theory: Affine Toda Theory

 \subsection{Toda Field Theories}

-Toda theories can be defined for any Lie algebra but for simplicity we restrict to the case of $\mfk{su}(n)$ for the $A_{r-1}$ series and its extended or affine version $\widehat{\mfk{su}}(n)$.
-Both cases can be treated together if we introduce variables $v_1,\ldots, v_r$ with $\sum v_i=0$.
+Toda theories can be defined for any Kac--Moody algebra, or equivalently for any generalised Cartan matrix, but for simplicity we restrict to the case of $\mfk{su}(n)$ for the $A_{n-1}$ series and its untwisted affine counterpart $\widehat{\mfk{su}}(n)$.
+Both cases can be treated together if we introduce variables $v_1,\ldots, v_n$ with $\sum_i v_i=0$.
 We then have Lagrangians